curv3d/curv/docs/language/Records.rst

 Modules
 ~~~~~~~
+Modules are an alternate syntax for constructing record values, and are useful when
+one field definition must reference another.

 A module is a semicolon-separated or semicolon-terminated list of definitions
 inside of brace brackets.
-The definitions form a single, mutually recursive scope.
+The definitions form a single, mutually recursive scope,
+meaning that definitions can refer to one another, and you can define recursive functions.
 The order of the definitions doesn't matter.
 Duplicate definitions are an error.
 For definition syntax, see: `Blocks`_.

 .. _`Blocks`: Blocks.rst

-Modules are an alternate syntax for constructing record values, and are useful when
-one field definition must reference another.

 Record Operations
 ~~~~~~~~~~~~~~~~~